23 Directed acyclic graphs

 The node itself is drawn as a name: a label for the node.
 But there is something else in the node, even though it is not usually shown in the influence diagram.
 Every node has a mechanism that puts together the inputs (and often some noise) to produce the output.

-The simulations introduced in Lesson 14 are a list of node names along with the mechanism for that node.
+The simulations introduced in Lesson sec-simulations are a list of node names along with the mechanism for that node.
 The mechanism is expressed using R expressions.
 Each input to the mechanism is identified by the name of the node from which the input originates.

 Consider sim_07, one of the simulations packaged with the {LSTbook} package that comes along with these Lessons.
 To see the nodes and the mechanism within each node, just print the simulation: